Finance-Hub/FinanceHubMaterials/Quantitative Finance Lectures/readme.md

 ## Pricing

 Sometimes constructing these financial time series can be very difficult as the valuation of the underlying instruments can be a very challenging thing to do based on pulically available data.
-Check out our notebook that shows how to price and calculate the returns of a plain-vanilla interest rate swap [here]()
+Check out our notebook that shows how to price and calculate the returns of a plain-vanilla interest rate swap [here](https://github.com/Finance-Hub/FinanceHubMaterials/blob/master/Quantitative%20Finance%20Lectures/interest_rate_swaps.ipynb)

+## Machine learning

+While our focus is on basic quantitative strategies described in the academic literature of factors and commonly employed in practice, we do give some examples of more sophisticated models.
+For example, check out or example here for using AWS SageMaker for training, validating, and testing a regression tree model to predict future returns of financial time series based on momentum signals [here]()!